c3lang/c3-web/docs/implementation-details/specification.md

 ### Slice types

-The slice consist of a pointer, followed by an usz length, having the alignment of pointers.
+The slice consist of a pointer, followed by an sz length, having the alignment of pointers.

 ### Pointer types